cauchyschwarz192837/FaceSegmentation/README.md

 # Topological Data Analysis Final Project (CS434)

 This is an algorithm that attempts to segment a 3D model of a human face by comparing vertex normals and mean and Gaussian curvature at each vertex (work in progress).
+Please see Report.pdf in this repo for an explanation of project background.

 ## Getting started